 If you like this page, please “Like” it!

 The need to treat backcountry water is often hotly debated.
-As of 2015, however, there is a clear scientific consensus that there is some risk in drinking untreated backcountry water, no matter how safe it may appear.
+As of 2017, however, there is a clear scientific consensus that there is significant risk in drinking untreated backcountry water, no matter how safe it may appear.
 That said, treating or not treating backcountry water remains a personal choice.